 - The program is interdisciplinary – we draw on courses and disciplines across the Faculty of Arts and beyond.
 There are many interesting core and cross-listed courses from which to choose.

 - The program is enriched by the Margaret Laurence Endowment Fund that provides funding for scholarships, visiting speakers, library resources, and grants to local feminist and women’s resource organizations.

-- Gender and Women’s Studies houses a Canadian Research Chair in Queer Theory focusing on questions of men and masculinities.
+- Gender and Women’s Studies houses a Canadian Research Chair in Men and Masculinities.